Experiences that challenge and inspire you, offering new approaches

 Participants will also have an opportunity to walk the Legacy Labyrinth as a way to "recharge your batteries" and understand the learning principles in a dynamic, memorable way.
 Walking a labyrinth – which, unlike a maze, is a single, defined path – offers an opportunity for reflection, peace, and connection with nature.
 As Gail Sheehy describes in her book Passages in Caregiving, a caregiver's journey is very much like walking a labyrinth: at times you feel like you're going in circles, but there is a way in and a way out, and you can be enriched by the journey.

 Un-caregiving workshops are $145/person for a half-day and $220/person for a full day (includes a light gourmet lunch) in a scheduled workshop; discounts are available for groups.
-For more information and
+For more information, e-mail or call

 A visit to the Legacy Center is an experience you'll draw on for strength